DazEdword/synology-toolset/README.md

 * API: Through a Python wrapper simplifying DSM queries.
 * Command system: Through sh scripts hosted in the device, but called from any unix system capable of running `fabric`.

 API requires valid credentials as described in the section below.
-Additionally, SSH access is required to run commands, optionally with the installation of SSH key-based authentication allowing the user to authenticate and operate with their NAS without constantly using a password.

 ## Setup